atorgoffice/launcher-app/README.md

 ### Flatpak

-> [!NOTE]
+> [!WARNING]
->  If you install the app as a Flatpak, system-installed apps will not be visible.
+> If you install the app as a Flatpak, application icons may not display correctly due to sandboxing limitations.

 The project includes a `manifest.yaml` file for building a Flatpak package.